JCI Mauritius TOYP History

 - How the person’s achievement or leadership may have inspired others.

-Based on the preferences of the judges, a list of 3 honorees is drawn up and published as winners of the JCI Mauritius TOYP Award.
-Moreover, the 3 honorees will represent Mauritius and their portfolio will be judged for the JCI TOYP – Ten Outstanding Young Person of the World Award.
+Based on the preferences of the judges, a list of 5 honorees is drawn up and published as honorees of the JCI Mauritius TOYP Award.
+Moreover, the 5 honorees will represent Mauritius and their portfolio will be judged for the JCI TOYP – Ten Outstanding Young Person of the World Award.

 The JCI Mauritius TOYP Ceremony

-An awards night shall be held in the last week of May or early June to close the JCI Mauritius TOYP 2019 and reward all the participants for this event.
+An awards night shall be held in the last week of April to close the JCI MAURITIUS TOYP 2020 programme and reward the finalist and all the participants for this event.
 The local awards night shall culminate with the recognition of The Outstanding Young Mauritian.

 During the JCI World Congress, international officers will be elected for the upcoming year.
 With JCI in more than 100 countries and territories, members have the opportunity to meet fellow citizens from highly diverse backgrounds.
 JCI Members will share experiences and find new ways to create positive change on both local and global levels.
 At this event, JCI’s critical mass of young people will unite to magnify the positive impact of the JCI movement.